make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - Fortunately there is something called the Park-Miller random number generator.
-- The constants suggest by Park and Miller in 1988 (and revised slightly in 1993) just happen to be suitable for JavaScript:
+- The constants suggested by Park and Miller most recently in 1993 just happen to be suitable for JavaScript, and should be sufficient for the purposes of our game:

   ```javascript
   const MODULUS = 2147483647; // 0x7FFFFFFF